 B Corp: Business as a force for good

-Pukka is proud to be a UK founding member of the fast-growing global community of almost 5,000 B Corp businesses.
+Pukka is proud to be a UK founding member of the fast-growing global community of over 6,400 B Corp businesses.
 B Corps are taking action to have positive social and environmental impact, by operating in a sustainable and transparent way.

 To certify as a B Corp, Pukka is rigorously assessed through our completion of the B Impact Assessment every three years, which captures our ongoing commitment to meet the highest standards of environmental and social performance.
 You can learn what Pukka’s B Corp certification means in practice below.

-Workers -What does it mean to be a better employer?
+Workers -What does it mean to go beyond as an employer?

 As part of our commitment to being certified Fair for Life (the gold standard in fair and ethical trade), Pukka ensures that everyone along the whole certified supply chain is treated fairly and equitably including our growers and collectors around the world.
 At Pukka, we actively promote a development culture with a strong emphasis on learning programmes in nature.
-Mindfulness courses are offered to all our employees in addition to four volunteering days a year.
-Our employees can also claim back costs in connection to personal wellbeing and development activity.
+Everyone at Pukka has free access to the Calm app and we have four volunteering days a year with non-profits of our choice.
 These benefits are unique to working at Pukka and support our culture by keeping our people connected to our mission.
-A massive 94% of Pukka people said they would recommend Pukka as a great place to work in our last employee survey.
+A massive 91% of Pukka people said they would recommend Pukka as a great place to work in our last employee survey.

-Environment - What does it mean to be a better steward of the planet?
+Environment - What does it mean to go beyond for the planet?

-Pukka was the first UK company of our size to have our climate goal validated by the Science-Based Targets initiative (SBTi), and in 2019 we joined over 500 B Corps at COP25 in Madrid to commit to Net Zero by 2030 We were also one of the first UK businesses to declare a climate and biodiversity emergency.
-We use 100% renewable electricity from Ecotricity.
-We ran a second Do Nation challenge to encourage Pukka people to reduce their collective carbon footprint.
-Over 100 of the team made 915 pledges, saving over 2 million cups of tea worth of carbon or 122 tonnes.
+Pukka was the first UK company of our size to have our climate goal validated by the Science-Based Targets initiative (SBTi), and in 2019 we joined over 500 B Corps at COP25 in Madrid to commit to Net Zero by 2030.
+We were also one of the first UK businesses to declare a climate and biodiversity emergency.
+We use 100% community-owned renewable electricity from Energy Garden, as well as helping to fund community gardens in London.
+We are excited to be launching our third Do Nation challenge to encourage Pukka people to reduce their collective carbon footprint in 2023.
+In our previous campaigns, over 100 of the team made 915 pledges, saving over 2 million cups of tea worth of carbon or 122 tonnes.

-Community - What does it mean to be a better guardian to communities?
+Community - What does it mean to go beyond for our communities?

-Governance - What does it mean to be a better business?
+Governance - What does it mean to go beyond as a business?

-As well as our Board of Directors, Pukka also has a Mission Council, chaired by Jonathon Porritt, which includes experts on climate, farming, supply chain and health.
+As well as our Board of Directors, Pukka also has a Mission Council includes experts on climate, supply chain and health.
 Their deep knowledge and guidance challenge the Pukka team to continually improve our social and environmental performance.
 Pukka produces an Impact Report every year and is proud to share our progress against social and environmental impact commitments.

-Customers - What does it mean to be a better steward to customers?
+Customers - What does it mean to go beyond for our customers?

 Pukka is certified organic, Fair For Life and FairWild and these certifications reflect our commitment to people, plants and planet in our value chain.
 Our Quality assurance team uses third party methodologies to ensure that our products meet our high bar on quality.
 The Pukka customer care team responds to all direct inquiries or complaints within a few days.
 We take care to respect our customers and consumers’ data and privacy ensuring we are GDPR compliant and in line with our privacy charter.
 These are some of the areas we are showing our commitment to being a certified B Corp.
 Visit the official B Corp website to see a full breakdown of Pukka's B Corp score.